stewart-lab/skimgpt/README.md

     export OPENAI_API_KEY=your_api_key_here
 ```
 4. **Configuring Parameters**
-   ### Understanding Job Types

-The `config.json` file includes several job types, each with unique settings:
+The `config.json` file includes global parameters as well as several job types, each with unique paramenters.
+Please view the [`config` Module Overview](#config-overview) to help set up your job

 - **drug_discovery_validation**: This job type involves using a censor date and an intital KM run to filter out known treatments for a disease for a given censor date.
 We then run SKIM where the B terms are bio_processes that link a certain disease to C terms which are FDA-approved drugs.
 We then run a final KM between the disease and the drugs to process and classify their efficacy using GPT-4's API.